Church officials look to curb priest's social media posts

 NEWARK, N.J.
-(AP) — New Jersey church officials are looking to curtail a priest’s online political statements.
+(AP) — New Jersey church officials are looking to curtail the online comments of a priest who’s called Hillary Clinton an “evil witch” and former President Barack Obama a “bum.”

 Most Read Stories